trimstray/nginx-admins-handbook/README.md

 make && make install
 ```

   > By default Nginx will be installed in `/usr/local/nginx`.
+So if you don't set compile parameters with your values the following locations will be as follows:
+  > - `/usr/local/nginx/conf` - configuration files
+  > - `/usr/local/nginx/conf/nginx.conf` - main configuration file
+  > - `/usr/local/nginx/logs` - path to the log files (access and error log)
+  > - `/usr/local/nginx` - temporary files
+  > - `/usr/local/nginx/html` - default virtual host files (default root directory)

 #### Installation from Prebuilt Packages